 - ½ gallon whole milk*

-- ¼ cup plain yogurt, use one that you love, as long as it has live active cultures
+- ¼ cup plain unsweetened yogurt (or plain unsweetened Greek yogurt), use one that you love, as long as it has live active cultures

 Instructions